Creamy Garlic Italian Dressing

 *Exact measurements are listed in the recipe card below.

-Add all the ingredients to the bowl of a food processor and blend away.
+Add all the ingredients to the bowl of a food processor.

 Store leftovers in the fridge up to 5-7 days.